-Continuous monitoring of Chlorine and Ozone for indoor swimming pools in recreational facilities or hotels.
+Continuous monitoring of Chlorine, Ozone and CO2 for indoor swimming pools in recreational facilities or hotels

 Indoor swimming pools provide exercise and recreational fun for all ages.
 In addition to complying with indoor air quality regulations, being able to detect a leak early can reduce costs that could be incurred from escaping gas and excess energy use.

-A common practice is to use Chlorine and Ozone to disinfect and purify swimming pools.
+Many facilities use chlorine and ozone to keep the water clean and sparkly.
 Chlorine is a common disinfectant used for water treatment programs and ozone offers excellent disinfection and oxidation properties.
-Ozone helps prevent the accumulation of deposits on pipes and increases the comfort of patrons by reducing red eyes, swim suit fading and other chlorine-related issues.
-To help ensure the health and safety of patrons and facility maintenance workers, it is important to have a continuous gas detection system to monitor for leaks in the Chlorine feed and storage room and the Ozone generator room.
-If a leak is detected, you want the peace of mind that comes with a properly installed gas detection system.
+Ozone helps prevent the accumulation of deposits on pipes and increases the comfort of patrons by reducing red eyes, swimsuit fading and other chlorine-related issues.
+To help ensure the health and safety of patrons and facility maintenance workers, it is important to have a continuous gas detection system to monitor for leaks in the chlorine feed and storage room and the ozone generator room.